top of page

 We're still running the occasional puppet making workshop within our local communities, now that it can be made covid-safe to do so in at least some of our regular spaces - but we're still not entirely free of covid related risk factors as a team, and many of our hospices and clinical settings remain closed to protect their particularly more vulnerable patients from undue risk too.

-As long as this remains beyond our control, we will keep focusing the energy of our community programme on creating a truly one of a kind new puppetry performance and creative learning provision, specifically devised for our children and families audiences - 'Creatures of Chaos' and 'The Quest of 5 Realms'.
+As long as this remains beyond our control, we will keep focusing the energy of our community programme on creating a truly one of a kind new puppetry performance and creative learning provision, specifically devised for our children and families audiences - 'Creatures of Chaos' and also continue our work developing 'The Quest of 5 Realms' - A new way for us to help community organisations and artists develop their creative practices too!

-We're currently applying for funding to run this project from April 2024 to April 2026 (and hopefully, beyond).
-The entire programme is being custom produced by disabled artists, directors, producers, puppet makers and designers to provide a fun, interactive and engaging way to help young families learning to share their lives with chronic illness and/or disability.
+We're currently applying for funding to run this project in 2025-26 (and hopefully, beyond).
+The entire 'Creatures of Chaos' programme is being custom produced by disabled artists, directors, producers, puppet makers and designers to provide a fun, interactive and engaging way to help young families learning to share their lives with chronic illness and/or disability.
+In the meantime you can still hire us to run these under our 'bookable workshops' tab, where you'll find more details and pricing if you'd like to!

 It's purpose will be to introduce audiences to positive coping strategies and the use of effective creative approaches to aid them with mindfulness, managing complex health and illness cycles, challenging stigma, ableism, zenophobia and discrimination, and ultimately improving participation opportunities through puppetry and its related art forms, with lots of learning resources and family friendly activity days/performances too!